 Consult with Krystal – I have no friends anymore

 I am reaching out because I have no friends anymore.
 I know this may be a different type of relationship question than you’re used to getting but I’m at a loss.
 After college, I left my hometown for an internship to a city where I don’t know anyone.
 At first, this didn’t really bother me.
 I was ready for a change as I had gone to college where I grew up.
 I am used to seeing people I know on campus, at restaurants, even at the grocery store.
-I thought it would be fun to be anonymous.
+At first, being anonymous seemed fun.

 However, it’s been a couple years since I moved away.
 I started working for the company where I interned but during the pandemic I started working from home.
 I’m still not in the office.
 Truthfully, that’s fine with me but how am I supposed to meet people?
 I’m trying to stay connected to my old friends but everyone seems too busy to catch up.
 My old friends have busy jobs or are in serious relationships.
 I never have had a best friend and don’t really want to date right now.
 (That’s a whole other issue!)
 So I’m always alone.